Offhand Attack 5e (Updated for 2024)

 Do you want to wield a shield?

 If you’re looking to bump your AC up +2 so you can tank for your party, it may seem daunting giving that extra survivability up.
-The Dual Wielder feat can help mitigate this, but especially at lower levels the extra +1 AC can make a relatively large difference.
+The 2014 version of the Dual Wielder feat can help mitigate this, but especially at lower levels, the extra +1 AC can make a relatively large difference.

 Best Classes for Offhand Attacks